 Formulation and analysis

 Rehabilitation is a problem-solving process.
 The first stage in any problem-solving process is to understand the problem in detail: what is the fundamental difficulty, which may or may not be the same as the initially identified problem; what are the critical factors related to the genesis and/or maintenance of the problem; what will happen if we take no action; what factors if any might help identify measures that could improve the situation; and what factors help decide which activities should be undertaken and/or should not be undertaken?
-This analysis is the process of formulating a detailed analysis of a situation that includes a description and an explanation.
-The formulation also consists of a bridge to the next section, rehabilitation planning and interventions, and therefore uses information about prognosis and information that will decide between options.
+The detailed analysis of a person’s difficulties leads to a formulation which combines a description and an explanation.
+The term is widely used in psychiatry and psychology but not in rehabilitation.
+The formulation is the vital bridge to the next section, rehabilitation planning and interventions, which uses information about prognosis and information to influence decisions between options.
+I have discussed how to increase competence in formulation in the syllabus; this page gives more background information.

 Table of Contents